khalinguy/MOOC---OO-Programming-with-Java---Part-I/README.md

    mooc.fi/english

- This is my very first programming course which introduces me to the basics of object-oriented programming concepts.
+ This is my very first programming course which introduced me to the basics of object-oriented programming concepts.

  I do not have a background on Computing Sciences or related fields.
  However, with my interest and curosity in programming, I decided to take this course as the first step to explore coding.